If you are under 18, please make sure you have your parents’ permission before providing us with any personal details.

 The swab will be used to see if you have a yeast infection and may also be used to look for a sexually transmitted infection (STI).
 If you are having recurrent symptoms of thrush the doctor or nurse at the sexual health clinic may suggest that you go and see your GP for further health tests.

-Although you can buy treatments for thrush at the chemist, it’s always best to get it diagnosed by a doctor or nurse first; this is because lots of other infections can have similar symptoms and you may not get the right treatment for you.
+Although you can buy treatments for thrush at the chemist, it’s always best to get it diagnosed by a doctor or nurse first; this is because lots of other infections can have similar symptoms and you may not get the right treatment.

-Treatment may include a combination of pills and also cream or pessaries.
-A pessary is a sort of pill that you insert into your vagina usually overnight.
-The pessary dissolves in the vagina.
+Treatment may include a combination of pills, creams or pessaries.
+A pessary is a pill that you insert into your vagina and dissolves, usually overnight.
 Cream is applied to the genital area.
-The doctor or nurse will advise you how to use the treatment.
 In men, treatment usually involves a cream that you apply to the area affected.

-Some people seem to get recurrent thrush others seem to only have one episode.
+Some people can get recurrent thrush others seem to only have one episode.
 If you find that you are getting repeated symptoms it is important to go to seek medical advice for further management.

 Some thrush treatments can weaken latex condoms, diaphragms and caps.
 Ask the staff at the clinic or pharmacist for further advice.